CAS has responded to the Work and Pensions Committee's inquiry into natural migration from legacy benefits to Universal Credit.

 This response covers:

-- Which groups of people stand to lose out most when they transfer from legacy benefits to Universal Credit through natural migration (a change in circumstance that triggers a claim for UC)
+- Groups of people that stand to lose out most when they transfer from legacy benefits to Universal Credit through natural migration (a change in circumstance that triggers a claim for UC)

 - What the Government should be doing to support those groups